learn-physics-enm/learn-physics-enm.github.io/README.md

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

+**Important:** do NOT touch any files in the `build` folder.
+You must write your documentation in the `docs` folder.
+**Important:** do NOT modify the `node_modules` folder and do NOT remove it from the `.gitignore`.
+**Important:** do NOT modify any docker related filed.

+Want to add custom assets?
+Add it in the corresponding unit folder or add it in the `static` folder for site-wide access.
+For example, files for Latex support have been added there.

+Want the change the style of something?
+Go to the `src/css/custom.css` folder.
+If you want to change the site's info, modify the configuration files there OR change the `docusaurus.config.js` in the root directory.

+When developing a table, use [this website](https://www.tablesgenerator.com/markdown_tables).

+When making latex, use [this website](https://latexeditor.lagrida.com/).

 ## Using Docker

 1. Pull the docker image using `docker pull kinetekenergy/learn-physics-enm:latest`.
 You can view it [here](https://hub.docker.com/repository/docker/kinetekenergy/learn-physics-enm/general) on DockerHub.